agaldran/cost_sensitive_loss_classification/README.md

 [0.5000, 0.0000, 0.5000],
 [1.0000, 0.5000, 0.0000]]
 ```
-You can modify that to suit your needs or impose other kind of penalties.
+Once instantiated, you can modify `criterion.M` to suit your needs or impose other kind of penalties.
 All this and more (e.g. how to use this tool to model a-priori inter-observer disagreement knowledge you may have - a confusion matrix for annotators) is explained in the `CS_loss.ipynb` notebook inside this repo.

 ### Cost-Sensitive Regularization
 In our experiments (and elsewhere) we found out that simply using a CS loss leads to lots of troubles in terms of CNNs staying at local minima where they will predict a trivial configuration (all the time the same category), which seems to be very satisfying for this kind of losses.
 For this reason, we recommend using this as a regularizer for other standard classification losses.